Your organisation's disciplinary and grievance policy should tell you how to appeal. If not, you should raise your appeal in writing to your employer.

 Write in a letter or email:

-• what you would like to happen next – for example, you could ask if your employer can carry out another investigation or look at the new evidence you have found
+- what you would like to happen next – for example, you could ask your employer to investigate further or to look at any new evidence you have found

 You should do this as soon as possible or within the time period that your organisation might have set in their policy.
 Acas recommends 5 working days from receiving your outcome as an appropriate amount of time.